AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 {style="table-layout:auto"}

-You can add users and assign roles using the `magento-cloud` CLI or the Cloud Console.
+You can add users and assign roles using the `magento-cloud` CLI or the [!DNL Cloud Console].

 >[!BEGINSHADEBOX]